-Kairi Look (1983) is a children’s writer and publisher.
+Kairi Look (1983) is a children’s writer and translator.
 She graduated from the University of Tartu in physiotherapy, and from the University of Amsterdam in children’s rehabilitative therapy.
-Look works in academic publishing, but writing children’s books is her greatest passion.
-She has penned a total of seven books to date, many of which have been awarded and translated into a number of languages, including Finnish, French, German, Latvian and Lithuanian.
-In addition to this, she writes plays, and short stories for children’s magazines Täheke and Hea Laps.
+In 2008-2022 Look worked as a publisher of scientific literature in Amsterdam, but writing is her greatest passion.
+Many of her books have been awarded and translated into a number of languages, including French, Finnish, German, Latvian and Russian.
+In addition to this, she writes plays, short stories for children’s magazines Täheke, Hea Laps and Pere ja Kodu, prose for adults, book critique and translates children´s literature from Dutch to Estonian.

-Look's third book, Peter – “Pete” to his Friends, which won the Tartu City Children’s Literature Award and was staged in NUKU Theatre and LendTeater in 2015.
-Piia Biscuit moves in has been staged as an audio play in the Estonian National Radio.
-In 2015, Institut français d’Estonie awarded the author a residency in Paris and she cooperated with the renowned illustrator Isabelle Bonameau (L’Ecole des loisirs).
+Look's third book, Peter – “Pete” to his Friends, won the Tartu City Children’s Literature Award and was staged in NUKU Theatre and LendTeater in 2015.
 In 2016, her book The Kooky Museum of Mr Glass was gifted to all the children starting school in Tallinn.
+Piia Biscuit series which started in 2015 has been staged as an audio play in the Estonian National Radio and gained recognition both in Estonia and abroad.

-Kairi Look has lived abroad for many years, mostly in Amsterdam and Paris, and has a deep love for travelling, cats, and caramels.
-Not to mention laughing and being a little silly every day, just like in every one of her books.
+Kairi Look has lived abroad for many years, mostly in Amsterdam and Paris.
 The author’s works stand out for their stunning fantasy, brisk pace, unusual characters, playfulness, and humour.

 Profile photo: Dimitri Kotjuh